vmware/terraform-provider-wavefront/CONTRIBUTING.md

 Fetch your fork of the - [repository](github.com/WavefrontHQ/terraform-provider-wavefront) `go get github.com/<your_account>/terraform-provider-wavefront`

 Build the current version to ensure you're correctly setup `make build`.
-This will create two binaries in the form of terraform-provider-wavefront_version_os_arch in the root of the repository, one for Darwin amd64 and one for Linux amd64, if you're using a different operating system or architecture then you will need to update the build step of the makefile to also [build a binary for your OS and architecture](https://www.digitalocean.com/community/tutorials/how-to-build-go-executables-for-multiple-platforms-on-ubuntu-16-04).
+This will create two binaries in the form of terraform-provider-wavefront_version_os_arch in the root of the repository, one for Darwin amd64 and one for Linux amd64, if you're using a different operating system or architecture, then you will need to update the build step of the makefile to also [build a binary for your OS and architecture](https://www.digitalocean.com/community/tutorials/how-to-build-go-executables-for-multiple-platforms-on-ubuntu-16-04).

-Now that you have a binary you should attempt to run it and expect to see a message similar to the one below.
+Now that you have a binary, you should attempt to run it and expect to see a message similar to the one below.

 ``` shell
 ./terraform-provider-wavefront_v0.1.2_darwin_amd64